Alexander Rosenberg

-Alexander Rosenberg (who generally publishes as "Alex") is an American philosopher and novelist.
+Alexander Rosenberg (born 1 August 1946) is an Austrian-born American philosopher and novelist.
 He is the R. Taylor Cole Professor of Philosophy at Duke University, well known for contributions to philosophy of biology and philosophy of economics.

-Rosenberg describes himself as a "naturalist".
+Rosenberg describes himself as a "metaphysical naturalist".

 Education and career

 Rosenberg graduated from Stuyvesant High School (along with Richard Axel, Bruce Bueno de Mesquita, Ron Silver and Allan Lichtman) in 1963 and from the City College of New York in 1967.
 He received his Ph.D. from the Johns Hopkins University in 1971.
 His thesis advisor was Peter Achinstein.
 He has taught philosophy at Dalhousie University, Syracuse University, University of California, Riverside, University of Georgia and, since 2000, at Duke University.
 He has been a visiting professor at the University of Minnesota, the University of California, Santa Cruz, Oxford University, the Australian National University and Bristol University.

 He was a Guggenheim fellow in 1981, an American Council of Learned Societies fellow in 1983, won the Lakatos Award in 1993 and was the National Phi Beta Kappa Romanell Lecturer in 2006.
-In 2006-2007 he was a fellow of the National Humanities Center.
+In 2006–2007 he was a fellow of the National Humanities Center.

 Rosenberg is married to Duke University professor Martha Ellen Reeves.

 Rosenberg is an atheist, and a metaphysical naturalist.